getnikola/coil/docs/admin/setup.rst

 First build
 ===========

-When you are done configuring Nikola and Coil, run ``nikola build``.
+When you are done configuring Nikola, Coil and any other dependencies, run ``nikola build``.
+This will build an empty Nikola site that can now be hosted outside.
+You need to do this, because Coil itself uses some assets from this site.

 .. code-block:: console